ConnorFriday-code/NoteGroupsProjectThree/README.md

 |id|Int
 |name|Str

-'id' Will be the primary key and will increment with every new note created/enters the entry.
+'id' Will be the primary key and will increment with every new note created/entered the entry.
 <br>
 'title' Will be a string to be displayed on the home page and at the top of a note.
 <br>
 'description' Is an optional field and will be displayed on the home page.
 <br>
 'note_content' Will be the content of the note.
-I plan to save it as an html with user being able to 'edit' the html with a rich text editor.
+I plan to save it as an HTML with the user being able to 'edit' the HTML with a rich text editor.
 <br>
 'date_updated' Will contain the date whenever the file is updated for sorting on the homepage.

-Seeing how tags are how notes are 'grouped', the final database relationship set up will be a 'many-to-one' as displayed below.
+Seeing how tags are how notes are 'grouped', the final database relationship set-up will be a 'many-to-one' as displayed below.

 ![Database plan](readme_folder/creating_database/database-plan.png)